quaziashfaq/notes/aws.md

 ### Network Access Control Lists (NACL)
 Control traffic/access at the subnet level
 ### CloudFront
+This is the AWS version of CDN (Content Delivery Network)

+- Content Delivery
+    - Amazon CloudFront - securely deliver data, videos and applications to customers globally with low latency and high transfer speeds.

+Benefits:
+Speed
+reliability
+global reach
+Security : CloudFront is integrated with AWS shield and AWS Web App Firewall.
+Optimizes with EC2, S3 and Route 53

+Edge location is a data center which is nearest to customer.

 Just like ElastiCache works between application and database to cache the data of database and to get faster response, CloudFront works at Edge location between user and website/application to cache the images, videos or other static data.

 [User] <--> CloudFront <--> [Application]